ERP Implementation Challenges & How To Overcome Them?

 You should give a thought for post-implementation support activities while planning ERP implementation itself.
 Hence, it will be advisable, to choose an ERP vendor who is willing to provide post-implementation support.
 Only then, you will be able to maximize the value and return on investment of your ERP.

 This article is compiled based on our decade long experience in ERP implementation.
-Rest assured that all the challenges can be overcome by having a good discussion, planning, preparation of each and every detail and having a good ERP implementation methodology and strategy in place.
+Rest assured that all the ERP implementation challenges can be overcome by having a good discussion, planning, preparation of each and every detail and having a good ERP implementation methodology and strategy in place.
 In fact, all this preparation will ensure a smooth and successful ERP implementation